 There are a few different types of confirmation bias that can confound the analysis or discussion of the research.
 While each tends to confirm existing beliefs or ignore evidence to the contrary, each particular type is manifest in different ways.

 One common form of confirmation bias is biased search for information.
 This occurs when individuals actively seek out data that supports their existing beliefs while ignoring evidence that challenges them.
 In research, this can lead to selectively choosing sources, participants, or methodologies that are more likely to produce favorable outcomes.
-Such selective gathering of information results in a narrow perspective and may overlook important concepts or alternative explanations that are crucial for a comprehensive understanding of the research question.
+Such selective gathering of information results in a narrow perspective and may overlook important concepts or alternative explanations facilitate a comprehensive understanding of the research question.
 Another type is the biased interpretation of information.
 Researchers may interpret data in a way that aligns with their preconceived notions, even when presented with ambiguous or conflicting results.
 This means they might emphasize findings that support their initial ideas and downplay or dismiss those that do not.
 Such skewed interpretation can significantly affect the credibility of the research conclusions and may lead to incorrect or incomplete understanding of the phenomenon being studied.

 Selective recall is also a manifestation of confirmation bias.
 It involves remembering information that confirms one's beliefs more readily than information that contradicts them.
 In the context of research, this might mean recalling studies or data points that support a conclusion while forgetting those that oppose it.
 This selective memory can reinforce existing beliefs and contribute to a distorted perception of the evidence base, potentially leading to biased conclusions.
 The phenomenon of belief perseverance refers to the tendency to maintain a belief even after it has been discredited.
 Researchers might cling to their original ideas despite new data that invalidates them.
 This resistance to changing one's stance can hinder the progression of knowledge by preventing the acceptance of more credible or comprehensive explanations.
 It may also discourage the exploration of alternative explanations that could offer better insights.